-Over the next five years, the the Alliance will commit a further £50m in funding to accelerate cutting-edge research in four major programmatic areas – immunology, hereditary cancers, inequalities, and interception.
+Over the next five years, 2025-2030, the Alliance will invest £50m in funding to accelerate cutting-edge research in four major programmatic areas – immunology, hereditary cancers, inequalities, and interception – brining the total commitment in early detection research through the Alliance to more than £100m.

 Each of the four ACED research themes are supported by a patient advocacy champion, bringing patients and the public into the heart of cancer early detection research.